 I'd like to take my pension as a lump sum under freedom and choice rules

 The LGPS is a defined benefit scheme not a defined contribution scheme.
 This means freedom and choice doesn't apply to the LGPS.
-For more information about freedom and choice please read the freedom and choice Q&A.

 My pension online